Dr. Cheryl Claassen Research Enhancement Award

 These awards will be made by committee, comprised of all tenure-stream faculty who have not applied in the given year of the competition, and awards will primarily be based on the intellectual merit of the project description but priority will also be given to individuals who have maintained a full teaching load for more than 2 years

-Applications are to be submitted, via email or as a hard copy, to the Administrative Assistant for the department.
-The deadline is the first day of the spring semester prior to the academic year of intended release time [January 17, 2017].
+Applications are to be submitted, via email or as a hard copy, to the Department Chair.
+The deadline is the first day of the spring semester prior to the academic year of intended release time [January 14, 2019].
 This deadline is intended to assist the Department Chair in making decisions about course scheduling and to allow time for hiring adjunct faculty; thus, it is a firm deadline.

 Applicants must submit a complete application package to be eligible for consideration.
 The project description will address, and must be evaluated based on, the criteria for intellectual merit (below) and brief constructive comments will be provided to each applicant, explaining how their application did or did not fit these criteria (relative to other applications).
 The applicant is responsible for providing enough information to the committee that they may make these determinations, despite the diversity inherent to anthropological research topics.
 The committee will reach a decision for the award by February 1 and the applicants will be notified by email of the committee's decision.
 Questions about the application and decision process may be directed to the department chair.